freelan-developers/freelan/INSTALL.md

 #### Microsoft Visual Studio

-You must run this command from a "Visual Studio command prompt" (or a "x64 Visual Studio command prompt for x64 systems).
+You must run this command from a "Visual Studio command prompt" (or a "x64 Visual Studio command prompt" for x64 systems).

 For 32 bits: